101 Cooking For Two

 2. Trim off any trimmable fat or extra skin.

 3. Get the thighs up on a rack to let the rendered fat drain.
-It also gets them out of the drained fat.
-You can do this without a rack, but it is nicer with a rack.
+This will also remove them from the drained fat.
+You can cook without a rack, but it is nicer with one.

-4. Cook at high temp and use a thermometer to be sure you get to 185°+.
+4. Cook at high heat and use a thermometer to ensure you reach 185°+.
 Do not guess.
 Thighs are safe to eat at 165°F but tender at 185°F.

 5. A convection oven is recommended but not required.
 Options for other oven temperatures are in the blog post above.